Do you know how to promote an event successfully?

 Even though your event is over, the digital conversation is not.
 You can keep the interaction alive with diverse content for events and maintain the buzz through pictures, videos, and Interactive Content.

-You can start by taking the pulse of the event using interactive polls to ask about attendees’ experiences.
+You can start by taking the pulse of the event using interactive polls or surveys to ask about attendees’ experiences.
 It provides you with ideas for improvement.
 Both positive and negative feedback is valuable when planning your next event.
 You can make it better next time.
 This also transfers into fantastic content and multiple social media updates.
 Ask people to participate in your polls, thank people for sharing their opinion, announce some of the most useful feedback, and explain that you will take it into consideration for next year’s event.
 Show that you care about your customers’ opinions.

 This stage is also the time to post interactive graphs showcasing the results from the polls you took during the event and announce the most loved speaker.
 This reveals exclusive information that can be important or fun for your audience to review.
 Digital marketers can see how their time management compares to their peers, doctors can see what new medicine their peers like the most, and coders can see what programs their peers use the most.
 You had the chance to dig into the industry’s working habits in your event, and now it’s time to use the content you have gathered.